KulEDmitr/geometric_lib/docs/README.md

 # Added tests of all functionality
-Each function does not pass all tests and requires improvement
+Each function does not pass all tests and requires improvement\
+Functions must return TypeError when entering non-numeric input data and ValueError when entering negative numbers

 # Project change history with commit hashes